-The SDSS telescope saw first light in May 1998, and entered routine operations in April 2000.
-We have issued a series of yearly public data releases, which have been described in accompanying papers (Stoughton et al. 2000, hereafter the Early Data Release, or EDR paper; Abazajian et al. 2003, 2004, 2005; hereafter the DR1, DR2, and DR3 papers respectively, and Adelman-McCarthy et al. 2006, 2007; hereafter the DR4 and DR5 papers, respectively).
-The current paper describes the Sixth Data Release (DR6), which includes data taken through June 2006.
-Access to the data themselves may be found on the DR6 website83.
-This website includes links to both the CAS and DAS websites, which contain extensive documentation on how to access the data.
+The SDSS telescope saw first light in 1998 May, and entered routine operations in 2000 April.
+We have issued a series of yearly public data releases, which have been described in accompanying papers (Stoughton et al. 2002, hereafter the Early Data Release [EDR] paper; Abazajian et al. 2003, 2004, 2005, hereafter the DR1, DR2, and DR3 papers, respectively; Adelman-McCarthy et al. 2006, 2007, hereafter the DR4 and DR5 papers, respectively).
+The current paper describes the Sixth Data Release (DR6), which includes data taken through 2006 June.
+Access to the data themselves may be found on the DR6 Web site.85 This Web site includes links to both the CAS and DAS Web sites, which contain extensive documentation on how to access the data.

-When the SDSS started routine operations, the budget funded operations for five years, i.e., through summer 2005.
-Additional funding from the National Science Foundation, the Alfred P. Sloan Foundation, and the member institutions secured another three years of operations, and the present data release includes data from the first year of this extended period, termed SDSS-II.
-SDSS-II has three components: Legacy, which aims to complete the imaging and spectroscopy of a contiguous $\sim 7700~\rm deg^2$ region in the Northern Galactic Cap, SEGUE (Sloan Extension for Galactic Understanding and Exploration), which is carrying out an additional 3500 deg2 of imaging and spectroscopy of 240,000 stars to study the structure of our Milky Way, and Supernovae (Frieman et al. 2007), which repeatedly images a $\sim 300~{\rm deg^2}$ equatorial stripe in the Southern Galactic Cap to search for supernovae in the redshift range 0.05 < z < 0.35 for measurement of the redshift-distance relation.
+When the SDSS started routine operations, the budget funded operations for 5 years, i.e., through the summer of 2005.
+Additional funding from the National Science Foundation, the Alfred P. Sloan Foundation, and the member institutions secured another 3 years of operations, and the present data release includes data from the first year of this extended period, termed SDSS-II.
+SDSS-II has three components: Legacy, which aims to complete the imaging and spectroscopy of a contiguous \sim 7700 deg2 region in the northern Galactic cap, Sloan Extension for Galactic Understanding and Exploration (SEGUE), which is carrying out an additional 3500 deg2 of imaging and spectroscopy of 240,000 stars to study the structure of our Milky Way, and Supernova (Frieman et al. 2007), which repeatedly images a \sim 300 deg2 equatorial stripe in the southern Galactic cap to search for supernovae in the redshift range 0.05 < z < 0.35 for measurement of the redshift-distance relation.

 DR6 is cumulative, in the sense that it includes all data that were included in previous data releases.
 However, as we describe in detail in this paper, we have incorporated into this data release a number of improvements and additions to the software.
-These include:
+These include the following.

-- Improved photometric calibration, using overlaps between the imaging scans; - Improved wavelength and flux calibration of the spectra; - Improved velocity dispersion measurements for galaxies; - Results of an independent determination of galaxy and quasar redshifts and stellar radial velocities; - Effective temperatures, surface gravities and metallicities for many stars with spectra.
+1. Improved photometric calibration, using overlaps between the imaging scans.

+2. Improved wavelength and flux calibration of the spectra.

+Improved velocity dispersion measurements for galaxies.
+Results of an independent determination of galaxy and quasar redshifts and stellar radial velocities.5.
+Effective temperatures, surface gravities and metallicities for many stars with spectra.